petbrain/amw/README.md

 ## Comments

 As in YAML, comments start from `#`.
-There are some rules where comments can appear.
+There are some rules where comments may appear.

 Everything that follows conversion specifier is treated as a raw value.
-Therefore, comments are not allowed immediately after conversion specifier.
+Therefore, comments are not allowed immediately after it.
-But they can follow simple values or be a part of the block if conversion specifier is followed by line break:
+But they may follow simple values or be a part of the nested block if conversion specifier is followed by line break:
 ```
 :float: 100  # numeric value